No, not all systems related to Covid-19 will be removed from September

 5. Inidividuals displaying symptoms will be asked to go home.

 6. An enhanced cleaing system will remain in place.

-What will change in September?
+What has changed in schools since September?

 Government documentation states that children no longer need to stay in consistent bubbles and maintain social distancing.
 Assemblies will resume and all pupils will eat their lunch in the lunch hall.
 Collection times will revert back to 3.30pm for all pupils.